coli-saar/cogs-generator-alto/README.md

 will determine the number of lines in `out.txt` that are identical to their corresponding lines in `gold-outputs.txt` ([source](https://stackoverflow.com/questions/25283335/counting-equal-lines-in-two-files
 )).
 You can use this to easily compute exact match.

+### Corpus generation

+See [here](https://github.com/coli-saar/alto/wiki/Generating-a-COGS-corpus) for an explanation of how to generate a new random corpus from a grammar.